 In talking with hundreds of business owners over the years, there’s one question that continues to come up.
-Especially in today’s world where it feels like marketing is changing so fast, consumers are in the driver’s seat, and it’s easy to pour money into things that fall flat.
+Especially in today’s world where it feels like marketing is changing so fast, we're having to react to situations like COVID19, the never-ending election, and economic fallout, consumers are in the driver’s seat, and it’s easy to pour money into things that fall flat.

 The question is: “How can I help my marketing team be more strategic?”